 It’s like you’re stuck in a middle seat on an airplane, wanting to go to the bathroom, but thinking whether to bother the aisle seat dweller.
 Sometime you don’t.
 And then you get angry, etc.

 People tend to leave code as-is for a reason: It’s risky and costs too much.
-When tools do that for us, it’s a no-brainer.
+When tools do the changes for us, it’s a no-brainer.
 But when we need to do this manually, the coupling we introduce may encourage us to leave the code like that, rather than change it for the better.

 Then there’s maintenance

-While this definition doesn’t cover actual functionality changes (when we actually need to change the tests for testing that functionality), we think of this work “maintenance” too.
+While this definition doesn’t cover actual functionality changes (when we actually need to change the unit tests for testing that functionality), we think of this work “maintenance” too.
 Thus, anytime we touch our tests, we’re counting that as “non-productive” work, and we want to abolish it.
-The fear and loathing of test maintenance is a big cause of people dropping testing.
+The fear and loathing of unit test maintenance is a big cause of people dropping testing.

-Maintenance doesn’t just include the re-writing tests.
+Maintenance doesn’t just include the re-writing integration and unit tests.
 Managing builds, deployment for testing, and the test suites themselves takes a lot of work, which the team sometimes outsources to IT or DevOps or whatever they are called in the organization.
 This is work we don’t see as productive, and it comes directly from having tests.

 Those bugs aren’t real

 We don’t just pay in writing tests.
-When a test fails, we rush to see what happened.
+When a unit test fails, we rush to see what happened.
 And we may find that many times, it wasn’t a bug that the test found.
-It failed because the tests themselves were buggy.
+It failed because the integration tests themselves were buggy.
 Or that they were not isolated and independent from each other.

 Or because we’re not good at writing tests.
 (I can help here, by the way).